aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_addintegereliminationrows.rst

 .. seealso::

     The routines :aimms:func:`GMP::Instance::DeleteIntegerEliminationRows` and :aimms:func:`GMP::Solution::IsInteger`.
-See Section 16.3.6 of the Language
+See :ref:`sec:matrix.extended` of the Language
     Reference for more details on extended suffixes.